-Tinubu arrives India, holds first investment meeting with Hinduja Group’s chairman – The Sun Nigeria
+Tinubu arrives India, holds first investment meeting with Hinduja group’s chairman – The Sun Nigeria

-In spite of a 15-hour flight, President Bola Tinubu arrived in New Delhi, India on Tuesday to an immediate meeting with the Chairman and CEO of the Hinduja Group of Companies, a conglomerate with a total asset portfolio exceeding $100 billion, Prakash Hinduja.
+In spite of a 15-hour flight, President Bola Tinubu arrived in New Delhi, India, yesterday, and went into a meeting with Chairman and CEO of the Hinduja Group of Companies, a conglomerate with a total asset portfolio exceeding $100 billion, Prakash Hinduja.

-According to a statement issued by Special Adviser on Media and Publicity, Ajuri Ngelale, the meeting which began around 8:00pm local time held within 90 minutes of the President’s arrival in India.
+According to a statement by Ajuri Ngelale, the meeting which began around 8pm local time held within 90 minutes of the president’s arrival in India.

 “We are here for business.
 I am here to personally assure our friends and investors that there is no bottleneck that I will not break.
 Nigeria will become one of the most conducive places on earth to make good profits and create lasting jobs.
 With my support, there is nothing standing in your way of enjoying the unrivaled opportunities presented by our massive market and the ingenious & hardworking nature of the Nigerian people.
 We are open for business,” he firmly assured.